f5devcentral/f5-agility-labs-dns/docs/class2/class2.rst

 Class 2 - Next Generation DNS Services
 ======================================================

-The lab environment consists of a Lan of workstations in a remote location with internal DNS servers behind an F5 firewall.
+The lab environment consists of BIG-IPs along with Linux hosts interacting with DNS Servers.

 The F5 device is directly connected to the internet.

+Students will work with the following concepts as part of a group of lab exercises.

 .. image:: /class2/media/class2_net_overview.png